 Note: If you receive errors when you run AWS Command Line Interface (AWS CLI) commands, then see Troubleshooting errors for the AWS CLI.
 Also, make sure that you're using the most recent AWS CLI version.

-Validate the HTTP method
+Validate the HTTP action

-Check the secret access key
+Check that you used the correct secret access key to generate the presigned URL

 Confirm that the AWS Region is correct

-$ aws s3api get-bucket-location --bucket example-bucket
+aws s3api get-bucket-location --bucket example-bucket

 Example output: